MJMcP/best-compressed/README.md

     - wear_care.html
       This section had the most errors from all the HTML validator reports.
+      Most of these seemed to be spelling errors rather than syntax.
+These were corrected.

     - tried_tested.html
       The majority of the errors highlighted were corrected but there were 2 that are still unresolved.